whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/16 - z part 3 outline.md

 ### Give Your Sacred Gifts

 * As you recognize your sacred gifts and build your spiritual strength, you'll start feeling an urge to give those gifts.
 Will you find a way to raise & educate children in respectful ways -- unconditional love while holding them to a high standard?
 Or protect the Earth where you live?
-Study healthy cultures so you have more models for good ways to live?
+Study healthy nations so you have more models for good ways to live?
 Or host training camps to prepare for the Deepest Revolution?

 ### We Only Have One Political Problem, and There's Only One Solution